 33.33% of the total shares granted can be exercised by each employee on or aftercompletion of 3rd year from the date of grant.

-As per the Four Soft Employee Share Purchase Scheme 2009, 1948,000 equity shares @Rs.20/- per share are planned to be issued to the employees based on the criteria set forthin the said Scheme.
+As per the Four Soft Employee Share Purchase Scheme 2009, 1,948,000 equity shares @Rs.20/- per share are planned to be issued to the employees based on the criteria setforth in the said Scheme.

-In the year 2010-11, the company has not allotted any shares to employeesbased on Four Soft Employee Share Purchase Scheme 2009.
+For the year ended March 31, 2013, the Company has not allotted any shares to employeesbased on Four Soft Employee Share Purchase Scheme 2009.